guhcampos/guhcampos.github.io/hugo/content/en/playlists/_index.md

 Having them here also helps me not be a prisioner of any one music listening
 service: as I have them all in JSON and M3U formats, I can easily migrate them between different services if I so wish to.

+These playlists are exported directly from my [Spotify account](https://open.spotify.com/user/12132336829) where you can find quite a few more, some receive more love than others.

+I'm always open to getting music recommendations, so if you want to share something, let me know!